hamzasiddiqui2830-art/OpenXP/README.md

-# ReactOS-WRK
+# ReactOS

-ReactOS Windows Research Kernel (WRK) - A free and open-source operating system compatible with Windows applications and drivers.
+ReactOS - A free and open-source operating system compatible with Windows applications and drivers.

 ## Overview

-This project is based on the Windows Research Kernel (WRK) and aims to create a fully functional, open-source operating system that can run Windows applications and drivers natively.
+This project aims to create a fully functional, open-source operating system that can run Windows applications and drivers natively.
 The codebase includes implementations of core Windows kernel components including:

 - **NTOSKRNL**: NT OS Kernel with process/thread management, memory management, I/O subsystem
 - **HAL**: Hardware Abstraction Layer for different architectures